jmp3833/fuzzer/README.md

 after those to use additional options for the fuzzer, also detailed below(the ones that are prefixed with "--").

 List of commands and their functionality:
 COMMANDS:
-     discover     Output a comprehensive, human-readable list of all discovered inputs to the system.
-Techniques include both crawling and guessing. test     Discover all inputs, then attempt a list of exploit vectors on those inputs.
-Report potential vulnerabilities.
+  * `discover`: Output a comprehensive, human-readable list of all discovered inputs to the system.
+Techniques include both crawling and guessing.
 OPTIONS:
-     --custom-auth=string     Signal that the fuzzer should use hard-coded authentication for a specific application (e.g. dvwa).
+  * `--custom-auth=string`     Signal that the fuzzer should use hard-coded authentication for a specific application (e.g. dvwa).
 Optional.

-     Discover options:
-     --common-words=file     Newline-delimited file of common words to be used in page guessing and input guessing.
-Required.
+  *  `--common-words=file`     Newline-delimited file of common words to be used in page guessing and input guessing